 In Chopin’s time, Poland didn’t actually exist as a state.
 It was a territory divided between three mighty neighbours: Russia, Prussia and Austria.
 In 1830 an uprising broke out in Warsaw, but it was suppressed brutally by the Russian Empire.
-In response, anguished and angered by the news, Chopin wrote the famous Étude in C minor, “Revolutionary”.
+In response, anguished and angered by the news, Chopin wrote the famous Revolutionary Étude (or Étude on the Bombardment of Warsaw) in C minor.

 As Poland struggled for independence, both in the 19th and 20th centuries, Chopin’s music came to be perceived as a weapon.
 The great German composer Robert Schumann described it as “cannons buried in flowers”.
 A hundred years later, the Nazis must have been well aware of the power in Chopin’s music, as they banned it altogether during their occupation of Poland.

 Born in a tiny village west of Warsaw, Chopin knew the Polish countryside well.
 There, he came across peasants playing folk tunes and dancing traditional Polish dances, such as mazurkas and polonaises, which inspired many of his later pieces.
 Poland undoubtedly ran through his veins.

 Nevertheless, Chopin’s music isn’t entirely Slavic.
 Even some of his most Polish compositions, the Polonaises, have a distinct French and therefore Latin flavour.